andygeorge/abv/README.md

-# ruby-abv - Always Be Vaultin'
+# abv - Always Be Vaultin'

-This is a small Ruby script that will allow you to easily decrypt vaulted variables in an Ansible Vault file.
+This is a set of scripts that will allow you to easily decrypt vaulted variables in an Ansible Vault file.
 It reads a configured `vault_identity_list` from `ansible.cfg` to decrypt variables without needing to manually specify a vault identity.

+# Rust 🦀

+_In progress._

+# Ruby

 ## Requirements